harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 draft: true
 ---

-## how to really fuck up your contacts and also get control back
+## How to really fuck up your contacts and also get control back

 I have too many contacts.
 Seriously.
 Like many thousands.
 It is uncomfortable.